 Participants of the Financial Market

 The answer to this is simple; all of us are market participants.
 We work at a place or do a job, contributing to GDP (Gross Domestic Product).
 We buy or sell things associated with the Consumer Price Index (CPI), aka inflation rate.
-Many people also invest money or trade-in forex, park their money in the banks, take loans, or land money.
+Many people also invest or trade in forex, park their money in the banks, take loans, or land money.
 All of these things are financial activities.

 We have classified the players of financial markets for each market.
 So, let’s dive into it.